surister/queryzen/queryzen-docs/docs/concepts/zen.md

-A `Zen` is a super charged SQL query.
+A `Zen` is a supercharged SQL query.

 Lets take a normal SQL query.